mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/installing_tools_mac.md

 #### Step-by-Step

 1. **[Download the Xamarin Platform](http://xamarin.com/download)**.
 1. Xamarin uses an Installer app, which downloads and installs the components that you select.
 Once you have downloaded the **XamarinInstaller.dmg**, double-click it to mount the disk image.
-Click the big **Install Xamarin** button to launch the installer.
+Double-click the big **Install Xamarin** icon to launch the installer.
 1. You must accept the Xamarin Software License Agreement to use the Xamarin platform.
 1. The **Xamarin Platform** is comprised of these pieces:
    - Xamarin Studio